 For the climate control inside, Skoda again leans more towards that luxury look, adding a nice chrome finish to the physical buttons and knobs.
 For the Kamiq SE model, you’ll have some extra glossy black trim on both the dashboard and centre console.
 On the high-spec SE L trim level version of the Kamiq, you’ll get a sleek silver metal-effect interior trim on the door inserts, as well as a beefed-up infotainment system.
 The usual analogue dials are replaced with a digital driver’s display in this model as well.
 You can then configure this screen to show relevant driving information, digital dials or a handy sat-nav display.

 Greater Connectivity Options

+No Skoda Kamiq review is complete without looking at connectivity.
 The Skoda Kamiq’s entry-level 6.5-inch infotainment display screen is conveniently located quite high up on the dashboard, making that glance at it while driving more easy and safe.
 The usual DAV digital radio and Bluetooth connectivity are all on deck here, being an industry-standard these days.
 However, it’s the ability to use your Android Auto or Apple CarPlay that’ll perk up the ears of tech-lovers, giving you greater connectivity options without getting tangled up in any cables.

 Thanks to its e-SIM feature, the Kamiq is connected online at all times, allowing for over-the-air updates.
 You’ll be pressed to find another car in its class that has a nice ambience behind the wheel of the Kamiq.